Maintenance

 The Timing Question

 The best time to test your battery is in the fall — before you need it.
 A battery that tests marginal in October is much better replaced then than diagnosed dead on a cold Tuesday morning in January when you're late for work.
-We test batteries on every vehicle that comes in for service.
+We test batteries on every vehicle that comes in for service as part of our digital vehicle inspection.
 If yours is showing signs of wear, we'll let you know and give you the option — no pressure, just the information.

 Not Sure About Your Battery?